uon-language/specification/spec.md

 * More datatype support
 * Strict formatting closer to JSON
 * Validation schema by design
+* Resolved and unresolved references
+* Unambiguous comment position

+In YAML it is possible to create a reference to an existing location in the tree.
+However this always resolved after parsing which mean, the reference information is lost.
+UON supports unresolved references in which even after parsing the document, the reference is preserved.

+Comments in YAML are not formally part of the object tree, but they are somehow supported by `ruamel.yaml` Python package with the `round_trip_load` method.
+In *UON*, comments are part of the language, and they appear in the object tree.

 ### Related to XML

 XML has proven its strength over many years.
 It is still a very complete language, but it is also more verbose than other serialization languages which make it difficult to use with lightweight infrastructures such as MCU and battery powered telemetry devices.
 However it provides a full support for validation (XSD) and presentation (XSLT).
 UON took the tags attributes that is missing from JSON and YAML.

+## Related to Protocol Buffers

+Protocol buffers is a platform neutral serialization language developed by Google.

+Any <-> !any

+Pack(), Unpack()

+Oneof,

+Fixed key for map map<key_type, value_type> map_field = N;

+Ambiguous type name

+Duration in seconds

 ### Symbol Pairs